Hey Kids (Start Here)

 “Please,” Woolsey said.
 “Call me Dick.”

 “In my experience, 0600 is far too early to find Dr. Jackson up and about,” Woolsey said.
-“And I can’t imagine Vala Mal Doran waking before noon.”
-He gave Young a knowing look.
+“Nor can I imagine Vala Mal Doran waking before noon.”
+He gave Young a dark and knowing look.
 “Please.
 Join me for breakfast.”

 Without other options, Young motioned the man to lead the way.

-“Yes, they are, aren’t they?”
 Woolsey smiled.
-“Once Dr. Rush is firmly on his feet I’d love to host the pair of you for dinner.
+“Once Dr. Rush is firmly on his feet, I’d love to host the pair of you for dinner.
 The Athosians hunt a small bird on the mainland that tastes just like chicken.
 Well, chicken with a hint of duck.
 It’s delightful.
 And Athosian wine; I can’t say enough about it.
-Admittedly, it’s not as complex as what you’d find in France, but it has an Italian boldness to it.”
+Admittedly, it lacks the mineral complexity of Burgundy’s stony slopes, but it has an Italian boldness to it.”

-“Ah,” Young said as they stepped into the transporter.
-“Sounds great.”
+“Sounds great,” Young said as they stepped into the transport alcove.

 “Have you met Teyla?”
 Woolsey hit the controls.